IBM/portieris/POLICIES.md

 Portieris defines two custom resource types for policy:

-* ImagePolicies can be configured in each Kubernetes namespace, and define Portieris' behavior in that namespace.
-If an ImagePolicy exists in a namespace, the policies from that namespace are used, even if the ImagePolicy does not have a matching policy for a given image.
-If a namespace does not have an ImagePolicy, the ClusterImagePolicy is used.
+* ImagePolicies can be configured in a Kubernetes namespace, and define Portieris' behavior in that namespace.
+If ImagePolicies exists in a namespace, the policies from those ImagePolicy resources are used exclusively, if there is no match for the workload image in ImagePolicies ClusterImagePolicies are not examined.
+Images in deployed workloads are wildcard matched against the set of policies defined, if there is no policy matching the workload image then deployment is denied.
   - this example allows any image from the "icr.io" registry with no further checks (the policy is empty):
 ```yaml
 apiVersion: securityenforcement.admission.cloud.ibm.com/v1beta1